junxit/us-congress-bills-114/metadata.md

 - 2015-06-16 — Introduced in House
 - 2015-06-16 — Introduced in House
 - 2015-06-16 — Referred to the House Committee on Homeland Security.
+- 2015-06-19 — Referred to the Subcommittee on Emergency Preparedness, Response and Communications.
+- 2015-11-04 — Committee Consideration and Mark-up Session Held.
+- 2015-11-04 — Ordered to be Reported (Amended) by Voice Vote.
+- 2015-12-07 — Placed on the Union Calendar, Calendar No. 282.
+- 2015-12-07 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-370.
+- 2015-12-07 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-370.